Erin Nayler: Career

 Nayler then hoped to use the 2016 Olympics, where she was again the Ferns' starting goalie, to see if she attracted the attention of any foreign clubs.
 In the Olympics, Nayler had a clean sheet in New Zealand's second game, a defeat of Colombia by 1–0, but the Ferns fell in the group stage following defeats to the United States and France.

 Shortly after the Games, Nayler signed a two-year contract with Olympique Lyonnais of France.
 In 2017 she was loaned to women's team of Grenoble Foot 38, who played the Division 2, after seeing no playing time as the third goalkeeper.
 For the 2017–18 season, Nayler signed with the female squad of FC Girondins de Bordeaux, who played in the Division 1.
 At the end of her first season, where Bordeaux finished seventh, Nayler renewed her contract for an additional two years.

 In April 2019, Nayler was named to the final 23-player squad for the 2019 FIFA Women's World Cup.

 In August 2020, Nayler announced she had signed for FA Women's Super League club Reading.
 Unable to dislodge the incumbent goalkeeper Grace Moloney and unhappy at a lack of playing opportunities, Nayler left after one season.

-On 27 October 2021, Damallsvenskan club Umeå IK announced the signing of Nayler ahead of their 2022 season.
+On 27 October 2021, Damallsvenskan club Umeå IK announced the signing of Nayler ahead of their 2022 season, where she played during 2022.

+On 1 December 2022, Damallsvenskan club IFK Norrköping announced the signing of Nayler ahead of their 2023 season.

+Bayern Munich announced in August 2023 that Nayler had signed a one-year contract with the club.
+Nayler played as a substitute in the last home match of 2023–24 Frauen-Bundesliga season against 1.
+FC Nürnberg.